 Winnipeg's Mike McEwen (3-0) eased his final rock into the house to score two in the eighth end and won 5-3 against Toronto's Mark Kean (0-4).

 McEwen's final shot of the second brushed a guard and Kean's team picked up a steal of one to open the scoring.
 McEwen bounced back and earned a deuce in the third.

 Kean then picked up two points in the sixth end to grab the lead.

 Toronto's John Epping kept his hopes of defending the Players' Championship title alive with a 7-6 win in extra ends over Joe Frans.

 The Bradford, Ont., rink held the hammer but Frans' final shot bumped a guard and gave Epping the steal of one and the victory.

 Frans fell to 1-3 while Epping capped the round-robin portion at 2-2.

 In the women's division, Switzerland's Silvana Tirinzoni (2-2) handed Sweden's Margaretha Sigfridsson her first loss of the tournament with an 8-5 win in seven ends.

-Sigfridsson (3-1) pulled ahead with a triple in the second but Tirinzoni scored a huge four score in the fifth end to grab the lead.
+Sigfridsson (3-1) pulled ahead with a three-ender in the second but Tirinzoni earned a huge four score in the fifth end to grab the lead.